Spectrewolf2/Review/Course_Review.md

   - move main.tf to terraform directory
   - move ansible-playbook.yml to ansible directory
 ### Step 4
+- Take a screenshot from the CLI that shows the location of the main.tf and playbook.yml (use ls)
+  - name this image "linux1"
+  - move this image to the screenshots directory
+### Step 5
 - Using the delete command delete the files listed below
   - portainer.sh
   - docker-compose-ollama.yml